Top of Page

 Synchronization Logs

-You must specify locations on physically-attached storage so that the background service may access them without interruption.
+You should specify locations on physically-attached storage so that the background service may access them without interruption.
 If you change a location, Audit Server will automatically move existing files to the new location for you.

 Service Credentials...